TritonDataCenter/rfd/rfd/0026/README.md

 server zones, but this is an implementation detail: it is not impossible that in the future more than one volumes be served from one NFS server zone.

-Serving NFS from within a zone is not currently supported by SmartOS, although we have reason to believe that we could fix this in the future.
-Instead, a user-mode NFS server will be deployed within the zone.
+Serving NFS from within a zone using the in-kernel NFS implementation is not currently supported by SmartOS, although we have reason to believe that we could fix this in the future.
+Instead, a user-mode NFS server will be deployed within the NFS server zone.
 Because the server runs as a user-level process, it will be subject to all of the normal resource controls that are applicable to any zone.
-The user-mode solution can be deployed without the need for a new platform or a CN reboot.
+The user-mode solution can be deployed without the need for a new platform or a CN reboot (but other features of this RFD require new platforms and/or reboots).

 The NFS server will serve files out of a ZFS delegated dataset, which allow for the following use cases: